External Ids for TULP3 Gene

 GeneCards Summary for TULP3 Gene

 TULP3 (Tubby Like Protein 3) is a Protein Coding gene.
-GO annotations related to this gene include phosphatidylinositol binding and phosphatidylinositol-4,5-bisphosphate binding.
+Among its related pathways are Signaling by GPCR and Signaling by Hedgehog.
+GO annotations related to this gene include enzyme binding and phosphatidylinositol binding.
 An important paralog of this gene is TUB.

 UniProtKB/Swiss-Prot for TULP3 Gene